Sequential-Intelligence-Lab/InContextTD/README.md

 ![Q Metrics Plot](figs/Q_metrics_1.pdf)

-To reproduce all figures in the paper, simply run the shell script
+To run all of the experiments from the paper, simply run the shell script
 ```bash
 ./run.sh
 ```